Gender and religion: Christianity

 In mainstream Christian tradition, the relationship between a husband and wife is believed to mirror the relationship between Christ and the Church.
-This can be seen in Ephesians 5:25:

-The man, Christian traditionalists assert, is meant to be a living martyr for his wife, "giving himself up for her" daily and through acts of unselfish love.
-The woman, on the other hand, is meant to be a helper.
+This can be seen in Ephesians 5:25:Husbands love their wives, just as Christ loved the Church and gave himself up for her.Christian traditionalists believe that men are meant to be living martyrs for their wives, "giving himself up for her" daily and through acts of unselfish love.
+The women, on the other hand, are meant to be their helpers.

 While complementarianism has been the norm for years, some Christians have moved toward egalitarian views.
 As the nature of gender roles within societies changes, religious views on gender roles in marriage change as well.